 Here is the test setup using a signal generator I made myself many years ago, plus my EMU-1820M.
 The small white circuit board is the distortion extraction circuit which nulls the test signal by typically 40dB.
 An oscilloscope and voltmeter are also used, primarily to setup signal levels.
 The signal generator can produce sine and square waves and also tonebursts.
 A single frequency oscillator is also included for intermodulation tests, and was originally 19kHz but has drifted upwards a little over the years.

-As previously the test signal is partly nulled using the circuit shown on the MJR7-Mk4 test results page, and the -10dB level is calibrated by a 100mV rms signal.
+As usual the test signal is partly nulled, and the -10dB level is calibrated by a 100mV rms signal.
 The distortion relative to the 4V output level is therefore given by adding 22dB to the scales.

 The feedforward only affects the distortion, and other test results and specifications from the earlier MJR7 versions should still apply.
 Harmonic distortion at 1kHz, 10kHz and 20kHz test frequency was measured with 4V rms output into a 7R5 load.
 The aim with all my recent class-B or class-AB designs has been to reduce crossover distortion, and the signal level is what I have found most clearly reveals this.
 At lower levels the amplifiers can stay in class-A and the distortion then falls under the noise level, making measurement difficult.
 At higher levels the signal spends less time in the crossover region and the effect can become less significant.
 Intermodulation between 19kHz and 20kHz was also checked.